Jump to a topic

 A tripod is very important when making a time-lapse movie.
 It will ensure that all pictures are aligned correctly.
 It can be useful to weigh down your tripod with extra weight to lower the center of gravity and increase stability.
 Alternatively, a Superclamp can be used to attach the camera to something stationary.

 Simply laying the camera on a flat and steady surface can suffice, but make certain that it is stable and wont slide away.

 Of course you also need something to make the pictures of, preferably something that moves.
 Try to predict how the subjet will move over time to make certain that your camera covers the correct angle and uses the correct interval to show the motion.

-Clouds, flowers, ice, clockwork, people, animals, traffic, sunrise, sunset and stars.
+Moving clouds, blooming or withering flowers, melting ice, clockwork, people, animals, traffic, sunrise, sunset, and stars.

 Taking the pictures

 Some cameras have a built-in intervalometer which allow you to take time-lapse photos without an external device.
 If your camera doesnt have this option (or if are using a webcam) you need a computer with the right software or an intervalometer to take control over the camera.